Dyslexia Assessment Services

 It’s equally important to celebrate the many strengths associated with dyslexia.
 People with dyslexia are often creative, imaginative, and big-picture thinkers who can make connections that others might miss.
 They may excel in problem-solving, visual or practical tasks, and are often empathetic, intuitive, and determined learners.

-With the right support, understanding, and encouragement, children with dyslexia can thrive — both in school and in life.
+With the right support, understanding, and encouragement, children with dyslexia can thrive — both in school and beyond.

 Carroll, J. M., Holden, C., Kirby, P., Thompson, P. A., & Snowling, M. J. (2025).
 “Toward a consensus on dyslexia: findings from a Delphi study.”
 Journal of Child Psychology and Psychiatry.